Land Appraisals: A Behind-the-Scenes Look at Valuing Acreage

 Flood risk

-Some studies have found that more than 13% of the U.S. population lives in a 100-year flood zone, and that is expected to rise to 15.5% by 2050.
+According to FEMA, more than 13 million homeowners live in the high-risk 100-year flood plain, which means they face a 1% chance of flooding during any given year.
 If your land is located in a floodplain, the appraiser will look into how often floods occur and which areas are most prone to flooding.
 High flood risk can sink the value of vacant land — by as much as 8%, according to some studies.

 Environmental factors